The EU Pay Transparency Directive deadline has now passed. Join our webinar with Mercer to uncover what this means for employers.

 • Company size: Larger organizations may have more standardized pay structures, with ratios closer to market averages.

-• Economic conditions: Market fluctuations can affect salary benchmarks, influencing ratios such as when pay compression occurs.
+• Economic conditions: Market fluctuations can affect salary benchmarks, leading to pay compression.

 Group compa-ratios aggregate individual ratios for broader insights.
-For example, calculating the compa-ratio for a department can reveal trends, such as pay disparities or alignment with market benchmarks.
+Calculating the compa-ratio for a department can reveal trends, such as pay disparities or alignment with market benchmarks.

 Benchmarking the average compa-ratio against industry standards can inform competitive compensation strategies.
 This process is essential for organizations striving to remain attractive to top talent while maintaining internal equity.

-Compa-ratios are an effective tool for identifying and addressing pay disparities that may affect compliance with pay equity laws.
-By systematically comparing employee salaries to the midpoint of their respective salary ranges, organizations can:
+Compa-ratios help identify and address pay disparities that affect compliance with pay equity laws.
+By comparing employee salaries to the midpoint of their ranges, organizations can:

-• Spot inequities: A pattern of low compa-ratios among certain demographic groups (e.g., gender, race, or ethnicity) can signal potential pay inequities that need to be addressed to avoid legal and reputational risks.
+• Spot inequities: A pattern of low compa-ratios across certain demographic groups (such as gender, race, or ethnicity) can signal potential pay inequities that need to be addressed to avoid legal and reputational risks.

 • Ensure consistent pay policies: Compa-ratios enable HR teams to review compensation practices and ensure they are applied fairly across all employees, reducing the risk of unintentional biases.